This genderbent Edward Scissorhands was my first cosplay contest

 pattern printed in 1974.
 It had excellent lines and great tailoring

 points.
 This pattern was frankensteined into three garments - a bolero

 style jacket, a soft body waist corset and a mini-skirt.
 Each garment

 was constructed out of soft vinyl printed faux suede and trimmed with

 strips of black fabrics.
-A great deal on a bulk lot of buckles was found
+I got a great deal on a bulk lot of buckles on

-on Ebay, nailheads were applied, and a new cast iron grommet setter
+Ebay, nailheads were applied, and a new cast iron grommet setter got

 Leggings were sewn from a black knit.
 Pockets are included on the

 Edna's scissor hands were designed to be easily removed from the

 vintage black gloves used for the base.
 The scissor blades are